pmem/kvdk/README.md

 ```

 ## Benchmarks
-[Here](./docs/benchmark.md) are the examples on how to benchmark the performance of KVDK on your own systems.
+[Here](./doc/benchmark.md) are the examples on how to benchmark the performance of KVDK on your own systems.

 ## Documentations

 ### User Guide

+Please reference to [User guide] for API introductions of KVDK.

 ### Architecture